mapp-digital/Mapp-Fashion-ReactNative-Plugin/README.md

 **Parameters:**

-- `item: TrackingItem` - The item being added to the basket
+- `item: AddToBasketEventPayload` - The item being added to the basket

 **Usage:**